Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 The Graph view shows the kernels in the graph and the input/output ports of the graph.
 Select the I/O tabs as shown in the above diagram.
 Observe the Throughput column in the I/O tab.

-The output PLIO port throughput shows the value 1662.607566 MBYTES PER SEC (MBPS).
+The output PLIO port throughput shows the value 1755.227974 MBYTES PER SEC (MBPS).
 To get the throughput in Sample per second, this throughput needs to be divided by four because the data type used is `cint16`, which is four bytes in size.
-This gives a throughput value of 415.65 MSPS.
+This gives a throughput value of 438.8 MSPS.

 A more accurate throughput measurement can be made by measuring the steady state achieved in the final graph iteration.
 In vitis_analyzer, select the trace view and set markers to measure the throughput of this final iteration as shown below.
-Because each graph iteration processes 1024 samples, throughput = 1024/2.756 = 371.5 MSPS.
+Because each graph iteration processes 1024 samples, throughput = 1024/2.839 = 360.69 MSPS.

 Note: In the graph, select the output port which will show the net name, in this case it is net6.
+Then select the `Trace` view, which will show the selected net.

 ![Initial_Port_Graph](./images/Initial_Port_Trace.png)

-The design requirement is to reach 1 GSPS, but the current performance is only **371.5 MSPS**.
+The design requirement is to reach 1 GSPS, but the current performance is only **360.69 MSPS**.

 Close the Vitis Analyzer.